Hongdu JL-8: Propulsion and fuel system

 The JL-8, for the Chinese domestic market, was originally powered by the Ukrainian Ivchenko-Progress AI-25TLK turbofan jet engine with 16.9 kN of thrust, but this has been replaced by the WS-11, the Chinese-manufactured version of the AI-25TLK.
 Export variants (K-8P, K-8E) use the lower-thrust (15.6 kN) Honeywell TFE731-2A-2A modular turbofan, which has digital electronic engine control (DEEC), provided the US government approves sale of the engine to the customer.

 A hydro-mechanical fuel control system delivers fuel to the engine.
 The aircraft's fuel system consists of the fuel tanks and the fuel supply/transfer, vent/pressurization, fuel quantity measuring/indicating, fuel refueling and fuel drain subsystems.
 The total fuel is contained in two fuselage bladder-type rubber tanks and a wing integral tank of 1720 lb.
 The capacity of each drop tank is 250 litres.

 Operational history

 The K-8 took part in its first aerial display in 1993 at the Singapore Air Show and since then has participated at Air Shows at numerous places including Dubai, Paris, Farnborough, Bangkok, Zhuhai etc. It was shown to the Pakistani public for the first time on 23 March 1994 at the Pakistan Day Parade.
 It became part of the Sherdils (Lion Hearts) aerobatics team of the Pakistan Air Force in 2009 and carried out its first public display on 6 April 2010.
 K-8 replaced the team's previous T-37 Tweet aircraft.
+In May 25, 2024, the PLAAF Shijiazhuang Flying College finished their last training lessons with the JL-8, ending the Shijiazhuang Flying College's use of the JL-8.

 Myanmar

 In late December 2012 and early January 2013, during the Kachin conflict, K-8s of the Myanmar Air Force were used to strike Kachin Independence Army positions in the north of the country.
+On 30 June 2023 a K-8 W was destroyed while attacking opposition groups.
+On 11 November 2023 KNDF and People Defense Forces shot down a K8W at Loikaw, Karenni State with a 0.5 machine gun and it crashed into Than Daung Township in Karen State.